samuelash94/teamproject/README.md

 - passport-http
 - passport-local

-We are assuming when a profile is created, That the email used is a valid email that ends in @mun.ca
+We are assuming when a profile is created, that the email used is a valid email that ends in @mun.ca.
 There will also be a limitation of one profile per email address.